IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

       # bytes in flight, so we reduce it here to get it better on
       # track and thus the congestion episode is shortened
       ref_wnd = min(ref_wnd, max_bytes_in_flight_prev)

-      # Also, we back off a little extra if needed
-      # because alpha is quite likely very low
-      # This can in some cases be an over-reaction
-      # but as this function should kick in relatively seldom
-      # it should not be to too big concern
-      backoff_t = max(backoff_t, 0.25)

-      # In addition, bump up l4sAlpha to a more credible value
-      # This may over react but it is better than
-      # excessive queue delay
-      l4sAlpha = 0.25
     end

     ref_wnd = (1.0 - backoff_t) * ref_wnd
   else
     # Classic ECN mode